 It was a busy day for players like the hard-working Andreas Carneiro after that morning exhibition but the 07 Boys mirrored their Girls clubmates with two big results in both formats of the winter game.

-CSL ROUND-UP EPISODE TWO: GIRLS LEAD THE WAY
+CSL FOCUS EPISODE 2: GIRLS LEAD THE WAY

 Clean sweep!
 FOUR Nitros sides top their league tables and 06s win too